Salesforce tracks contacts; your London insurance book runs on brokers, renewals, and a 30-year relationship

 Exactly what you get

 You get a CRM that treats your brokers, referring physicians, or distributors as the asset they are, with their books, renewal cycles, and commission splits built in rather than bolted on.
 Regulated contact data sits on Canadian infrastructure with a clean permission trail.
 It syncs to your ERP and accounting software so a booked renewal updates commissions automatically, and it surfaces the next relationship task before a 20-year account ever lapses.
-Pair it with helpdesk software for service and business intelligence dashboards for pipeline reporting.
+Pair it with helpdesk software for service and business intelligence (BI) dashboards for pipeline reporting.

 How to choose a developer in London